czyys/dustforceguide/README.md

 ### Holding ‘left’ and ‘right' at the same time ###

 It’s an issue which really can only occur for keyboard players.
-Sometimes, for example when changing directions the game might misinterpret your intentions and make your character dash the wrong way.
-It happens when you’re holding both ‘left’ and ‘right’ which game treats as not holding any of them.
-Because of this your character is going to dash in the direction it was facing before you pressed ‘dash’.
+Sometimes, for example when changing horizontal directions the game might misinterpret your intentions and make your character dash the wrong way.
+It happens when you’re accidentally holding both ‘left’ and ‘right’ which game treats as not holding any of them.
+Because of this your character dashes in the direction it was facing originally.
 For situations like this make sure to release the other direction key early enough.

 - - - -